saedesper23-afk/tarjeta-digital666/FIX-SIGNUP-ERROR.md

 ### Step 3: Test User Registration

-1. Go back to your signup page: http://donnideli.com/signup.html (or your local URL)
+1. Go back to your signup page (e.g., http://localhost:8000/signup.html or your deployed URL)
 2. Try creating a new account with a test email
 3. You should now be able to register successfully!